Skip to Content

 In my sunroom, where I keep the majority of my plants, I do run a humidifier during the months when we heat our home.
 I try and maintain humidity levels between 40-60%.

 There are various ways to increase humidity for houseplants.
-Contrary to popular belief, misting does not increase humidity!
+But contrary to popular belief, misting does not increase humidity!

 Read all about this topic, as well as my recommended humidifier, in my blog post on how to increase humidity for houseplants.
 In that post, I also talk about how to use a pebble tray to increase humidity.